vaishanavi663/swasthai/README.md

 - CSS/Tailwind not updated after changes:
   - Stop and restart `npm run dev` to ensure Vite picks up Tailwind config changes.

-If you hit a problem not covered here, paste logs from the terminal and browser console and I can help debug.

----